 - Materials provide scaffolds and guidance for just-in-time learning acceleration for all students.
 For example, each chapter contains an Extend section to support acceleration for students.
-In Grade 7, teachers can "have students research the use of an emulsifying agent in the preparation of a creamy salad dressing.
-If time permits, have them demonstrate the process to the class" (page 47, Teacher eBook). - The lessons include recommendations for just-in-time scaffolds to develop productive perseverance of learning in the moment.
+In Grade 8, teachers can "have students research the source of some of the air pollutants responsible for acid rain and summarize this information on potential online posts or infographics" (page 54, Teacher eBook). - The lessons include recommendations for just-in-time scaffolds to develop productive perseverance of learning in the moment.
 For example, materials include questions for the teacher to support students when they struggle to maintain engagement on a demanding task. - Materials provide scaffolds and guidance for just-in-time learning acceleration for all students.
 For example, there are many extension sections throughout the chapters and lessons.
 They are found in the Elaborate section of the lessons as well as the Explore and Explain portions of the lessons.